jue89/node-openssl-dtls/README.md

  * `socket`: Instances of `dgram.Socket`.
 By default a new `'udp6'` dgram socket will be created.
  * `handshakeTimeout`: Duration in millisconds how long a DTLS handshake can take until it will be aborted and the state is removed. *Default: 30 * 1000ms*
  * `connectionTimeout`: Duration in millisconds how long a DTLS connection can stay established without any received data until the connection is closed. *Default: 10 * 60 * 1000ms*
+ * `retransmitTimeout`: Number or Function.
+A number states the initial retransmit timeout in microseconds that is doubled in every cycle.
+Function: `(lastTimeout) => nextTimeout`, wheres `lastTimeout` ist zero in the first cycle.
+Default: `1000000`.

 ### Class: Server